-“Window dressing” is commonly used to refer to the way the window of a retail business is “dressed” to make the goods and services sold look more appealing.
-However, when it comes to the finance side of the business world, the term means something slightly different.
+“Window dressing” is commonly used to refer to the way a pedestrian facing the window of a retail business is presented to make their goods look most appealing.
+However, when it is referenced by the finance world, the term means something slightly different.
 In finance, window dressing refers to the efforts taken to make the financial statements of a business look better before they are publicly released.

 Significance of Window Dressing

-Window dressing, for a company, is important because every business wants their financial information to look as appealing as possible.
+For a company, window dressing is important because every business wants its financial information to look as appealing as possible.
 It is what attracts new business opportunities, investors, and even consumers.

 The downside to window dressing is that, on the whole, it’s looked at with skepticism.
 Window dressing comes with at least a slightly negative connotation.
-This is because it can – and sometimes does – involve making unethical or even illegal changes to numbers, charts, timelines, orders, etc., in order to make the financial picture of a company look the most appealing to outsiders.
+This is because it can – and sometimes does – involve making unethical or even illegal changes to numbers, charts, timelines, orders, etc., to make the financial picture of a company look the most appealing to outsiders.

 Example of Window Dressing

 To get a clear picture of what window dressing may look like, consider the following example:

 Company ABC is in the process of generating its financial reports for the end of the reporting period.
 It is looking to make the company appear as attractive as possible to draw in new shareholders and investors.
-To this end, Company ABC window dresses by suddenly “acquiring” and holding substantial cash in order to make their company look more liquid – easily able to make loan payments, hand out dividends, or use their substantial cash flow to invest in expanding the business.
+To this end, Company ABC window dresses by suddenly “acquiring” and holding substantial cash to make their company look more liquid – easily able to make loan payments, hand out dividends, or use their substantial cash flow to invest in expanding the business.

 The company also tweaks its sales projections, stating them as significantly higher than they probably are in reality.
 The ultimate goal is to change anything they possibly can to drive their stock price higher and make potential investors more interested.